 - Representation of Interests in the EU: Legal and Political Aspects

-Participants will also participate to two additional courses in:
+Participants will also participate in two additional courses in:

 - Project Cycle Management for EU funded projects